grafana/azure-data-explorer-datasource/README.md

 ##### Table

-_Table_ queries are mainly used in the Table panel and row a list of columns and rows.
-This example query returns rows with the 6 specified columns:
+_Table_ queries are mainly used in the Table panel as a list of columns and rows.
+This example query returns rows with the six specified columns:

 ```kusto
 AzureActivity